JohnnyD3r/JohnnyD3r/README.md

 ## Get in Touch
 - 📫 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/iderventzis/) or [Instagram](https://www.instagram.com/yand3r._/).
-- 💬 Let's collaborate on exciting projects or discuss tech ideas!
-Drop me a message anytime.

 ## My Goals
 - 🚀 I'm on a mission to contribute positively to the tech community through innovative projects and meaningful collaborations.
 - 🌟 Committed to continuous growth, I'm eager to explore emerging technologies and leverage them to make a positive impact.

-## Projects
-- 🔧 Check out some of my projects below to see what I've been working on lately!

 ## Skills
 - 💡 Familiar with Java, Python, HTML/CSS, and JavaScript.